vectorgrp/xcp-lite/README.md

 The memory addresses of local variables are relative addresses in their event capture buffer or to the stack location of the variable holding the event.
 This concept is currently not supported by the A2L update tools, though A2L generation at runtime is the only option.

-The EPK version string in the A2L file can be set by the applicaation.
+The EPK version string in the A2L file can be set by the application.
 It resides a seperate const memory segment.

 ## Future improvements